 Guillaume Martinez has over 22 years of experience in professional services, including more than 16 years in transaction services for both strategic and private-equity clients.
 Prior to Alvarez & Marsal, he was a transaction services partner in a big four firm in Paris where he headed the practice development toward corporates.
 He also did a secondment in New York where he specialized in assisting French clients investing in the US, as well as US corporates and PE funds investing across Europe.
 Guillaume Martinez earned an MA in management from ICN Business School in France.

-Katherine Prewitt has worked in marketing and communications in the United States, Germany and France.
-Before joining the EACC in 2019, she acted as Head of Strategic Communications for Accudyne Industries, Senior Advisor, Strategic Marketing & Development for the OECD’s International Energy Agency (IEA) and Head of European Marketing for Proudfoot of Management Consulting Group.
-She has a MA in Marketing & Brand Strategies from the Sorbonne/CELSA and a BA from Brown University.
+Katherine's career in marketing, communications and stakeholder relations has spanned roles in the United States, Germany and France.
+Before joining the EACC in 2019, she acted as Head of Strategic Communications for Accudyne Industries, Senior Advisor, Strategic Marketing & Development for the OECD’s International Energy Agency and Head of Marketing, Europe for Proudfoot/Management Consulting Group.
+Trilingual English-French-German, Katherine has a MA in Marketing & Brand Strategies from the Sorbonne/CELSA and a BA from Brown University.

 Our network was founded in Paris in 1926, originally as as the French-American Chamber of Commerce, renamed in 2003 as the European-American Chamber of Commerce.